 - Filing a claim.
-A camera might capture accident details that pinpoint who’s at-fault or the amount of damage caused.
-However, this may be less helpful in states with no-fault laws.
+A camera might capture accident details that pinpoint who’s at fault or the extent of a car’s damage.

 - Proving fraud.
-You could provide visible proof of staged accidents, helping companies fight insurance fraud.
+It can give visible proof of staged accidents, helping companies fight insurance fraud.

-- Avoiding surcharges.
-If a dashcam proves your innocence for a claim, you could save yourself from an increase on your premium.
+- Avoiding rate hikes.
+If a dashcam proves your innocence, you could avoid an increased premium or losing your no-claims bonus.